Finding the Right Cut for Your Face Shape

 Once you have identified your face shape you can easily determine which cuts and styles will flatter your features and bring out the best in your look.

 Oval shaped faces are the most versatile when it comes to matching features to hairstyles.
 This shape looks equally good with short, long, straight, or curly hair.
 However, styles that feature chin length layers will give more prominence to defined cheekbones.
-Good cuts for oval face shapes include chin length straight bobs, thick straight-across bangs, long-layered shoulder length cuts, and long wavy styles.
+Good cuts for oval face shapes include chin length straight bobs, thick straight-across fringe, long-layered shoulder length cuts, and long wavy styles.
 Oval face shapes should avoid bobs, however, if hair is curly, and super short cuts that add length to the face.

 Oblong shaped faces need extra bulk at the sides to even out the length of the face and balance features.
-Good cuts for this face shape include shoulder-length styles with lots of layers that add width at the temples, side swept bangs, and chin length bobs or blunt cuts.
+Good cuts for this face shape include shoulder-length styles with lots of layers that add width at the temples, side swept fringes, and chin length bobs or blunt cuts.
 Oblong face shapes should avoid any hairstyles that add length to the face or minimize width such as long, one-length styles, short, pixie style cuts, and long, straight across cut bangs.

 The most flattering looks for individuals with square shaped faces will emphasise the cheekbones yet play down the width of the jaw line.
-Good cuts for this shape include long styles that feature layers starting at the jaw line, cuts that feature choppy, textured, or wavy ends, or long, feathery side swept bangs.
-Avoid styles that emphasise the jaw line such as chin length bobs, blunt, straight across cut bangs, and all over short hair styles.
+Good cuts for this shape include long styles that feature layers starting at the jaw line, cuts that feature choppy, textured, or wavy ends, or long, feathery side swept fringes.
+Avoid styles that emphasise the jaw line such as chin length bobs, blunt, straight across cut fringes, and all over short hair styles.

 Heart shaped faces need cuts that de-emphasise the chin and bring attention to the eyes or cheekbones for balance.
 Good hair cuts include pixie cuts, short cuts with layers starting at the cheekbones, ear length bobs, side swept bangs, and off centre parts.
 Avoid long, straight cuts with straight across thick bangs, or cuts that end at the chin.